 Content

-Anxiety around sex, especially for men, is actually “a thing.”
-If you feel nervous, anxious or uncomfortable before, during or after sex, you might have a condition known as sexual performance anxiety.
+Anxious about your sexual performance?
+If you feel nervous, anxious, or uncomfortable before, during, or after sex, you might have a condition known as sexual performance anxiety.

 Content

-In some cases, getting or keeping an erection long enough for sexual activity doesn’t happen easily — which is where sexual performance anxiety comes into play.
+In some cases, getting or keeping an erection long enough for sexual activity doesn’t happen easily, which is where sexual performance anxiety comes into play.

 Current or previous substance abuse

-Relationship problems, like a lack of emotional connection, relationship anxiety or feeling dissatisfied in your relationship
+Relationship problems, like a lack of emotional connection, relationship anxiety, or feeling dissatisfied in your relationship

-Sources of stress, like issues with work, relationships, family or other non-sexual aspects of your life
+Sources of stress, like issues with work, relationships, family, or other non-sexual aspects of your life

 Previous experiences or relationships that left a negative impact on how you approach sex

-Overall nervousness about having sex
+Nervousness about having sex

-For many men, this can lead to erectile dysfunction, making sex more difficult and less satisfying.
+For men, this can lead to erectile dysfunction, making sex more difficult and less satisfying.
 ED occurs when you’re unable to get hard or stay erect long enough to have sex.

 Sexual performance anxiety can also cause anorgasmia or delayed orgasm.
 Associated with a lack of sexual satisfaction, this condition can make it difficult to achieve an orgasm, even with sexual stimulation.